- Comfortable and spacious interior with above-average rear seat space

 PERFORMANCE & HANDLING

-In Edmunds testing, a Camry LE with the standard engine went from zero to 60 mph in 8.3 seconds, which is a bit slower than average for a four-cylinder midsize sedan.
+In Edmunds testing, a Camry LE with that powertrain went from zero to 60 mph in 8.3 seconds, which is average for a four-cylinder midsize sedan.

 The XSE and XLE trims also offer a 3.5-liter V6 rated at 268 hp and 248 lb-ft of torque.
-An XLE V6 sprinted to 60 mph in just 6.2 seconds in our testing, a quick result for this class of vehicle.
+An XLE V6 sprinted to 60 mph in just 6.2 seconds in our testing, a quick result for this class of vehicle with an upgraded engine.

-EPA-estimated fuel economy for the four-cylinder engine wasn't available as of this writing but last year's Camry was rated at 28 mpg combined (25 mpg city/35 mpg highway), a few mpg behind rivals like the Honda Accord or Kia Optima.
+EPA-estimated fuel economy for the four-cylinder engine is 28 mpg combined (25 city/35 highway), a few mpg behind the four-cylinder Mazda 6 and Honda Accord.

-The V6's EPA-estimated fuel economy of 24 mpg combined (21 mpg city/30 mpg highway) is about average compared to rival V6 engines.
+The V6's EPA-estimated fuel economy of 25 mpg combined (21/31) is about average compared to rival V6 engines.

-The Camry has traditionally been known for its comfort and quietness, and fortunately those traits are still abundantly present with the 2017 model.
-Even the sport-tuned SE and XSE have a supple ride, but if you want the most forgiving suspension possible, the LE and XLE certainly deliver.
-When it comes time for highway on-ramps and the like, the base four-cylinder accelerates well enough, but the optional V6 is the star of the show with its effortless and seemingly endless thrust.
-Either way, the six-speed transmission is quite refined and notably quick to downshift when you need it to.
+Of course, the Camry has traditionally been known for its comfort and quietness, and fortunately those traits are still abundantly present.
+Even the sport-tuned trims have a supple ride, but if you want the creamiest suspension possible, the LE and XLE certainly deliver.
+Under the hood, the base four-cylinder accelerates well enough, but the optional V6 is the star of the show with its effortless and seemingly endless thrust.
+Either way, the six-speed transmission is quite refined and notably quick to downshift.